 Channels, mvars, semaphores, streams, futures and software transactional memory provide safer abstractions than traditional threads and locks concurrency.

-Deterministic parallelism makes parallelism available without constraining the structure of your program or affecting its declarative semantics, eg: Haskell's
+Deterministic parallelism makes parallelism available without constraining the structure of your program or affecting its side-effect free semantics, eg: Haskell's

 parfunction or strategies.

 Automatic parallelism can optimize your code by applying determinstic parallelism for you during compilation.

 For more information and an overview of some features please see the Presentation at Compose :: Melbourne 2016.